tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 <h2 id="create-global-data" class="dir-link">Creating a Global Data File {% directlink "create-global-data" %}</h2>

-The global data folder in Eleventy is decided by [dir.data](https://www.11ty.dev/docs/config/#directory-for-global-data-files) configuration.
+The global data folder in Eleventy is decided by the [dir.data](https://www.11ty.dev/docs/config/#directory-for-global-data-files) configuration.
 For this article I will only focus on `.json` global data but you can read more about [other global data](https://www.11ty.dev/docs/data-global/) available to templates if you'd like.

 The example below creates an array of objects inside the `cards.json` global data file.
 Each employee card object in the array has some filler data to mimic a large page of profile cards or something of that nature.